Disclaimer: This tool is for approximation purposes only. Accuracy is not guaranteed

 How much kWh does a house use?

-The average residential electricity consumption in the United States is about 10,715 kWh per year, which translates to approximately 893 kWh per month, according to data from the U.S. Energy Information Administration (EIA).
+The average residential electricity consumption in the United States is about 10,715 kWh per year, which translates to approximately 893 kWh per month, according to U.S. Energy Information Administration (EIA) data.

 According to the U.S. Energy Information Administration (EIA), the average annual electricity consumption for a Texas residential utility customer is about 14,112 kWh per year.
 This translates to approximately 1,176 kWh per month.